debuggingfuture/debuggingfuture.com/src/content/hack/seele/seele.md

 ---
-title: Hack - SEELE @ ETHdenver
+title: SEELE @ ETHDenver 25
 tags: [eth, hack]
 categories: [work, project]
-date: 2026-01-01
+date: 2026-03-02
+thumbnail: seele.jpeg
 ---

 [Project on Devfolio](https://devfolio.co/projects/seele-3477)

+Continued to hack on CMS idea, at ETHDenver I built an Autonomous website owned by agents, governed by community

-Our team hacked at ETHDenver and won Top 3 projects in DAO track!
+Awarded ETHDenver Top 3 projects in DAO track

 💡WebApps are often the weakest link in security, misinformation and decentralization.
 With AI agents proliferating, what if we let AI take over and make websites autonomous?